IRS Forms

 Form 8949 is your per‑transaction ledger for capital assets, from stocks and ETFs to crypto, collectibles, and some real estate sales.
 It reconciles what appears on Forms 1099‑B or 1099‑S with what you put on your return, then feeds those category totals into Schedule D, where your overall capital gain or loss is computed.
 In short, 8949 is for detail, Schedule D is for the net.

 You split every sale by holding period and by basis reporting status.
 Short‑term items live in Part I, long‑term items in Part II.
 Boxes A, B, C indicate short‑term status and whether basis was reported, while D, E, F mirror that for long‑term.
-Choose the box before you enter a line, it signals to the IRS how the sale was reported by the broker.
+For 2025, dedicated boxes G, H, I (short term) and J, K, L (long term) handle digital asset transactions reported on Form 1099‑DA, so crypto and NFT sales do not get lumped into A through F. Choose the box before you enter a line, it signals to the IRS how the sale was reported by the broker.
+Only one box may be checked per page; if your sales span multiple box categories, complete a separate Form 8949 page for each box.

 Why Firms Especially Care